JustinBurrowsDev/Avengers-Memory-Game/README.md

 ## How Did I Over Come Those Challenges?

 After reaching the limit of my own capability to program, I went back to the drawing board, I collaborated with my peers to better understand different ways to approach this problem.
 I wrote out what I wanted to happen step-by-step on a whiteboard.
-Once I had a general idea of how the program should work I began to take the logic that I wrote out in common english and translated into JavaScript bit by bit.
+Once I had a general idea of how the program should work I began to take the logic that I wrote out in common english and translated it into JavaScript bit by bit.
 By leveraging platforms like Google, YouTube, MDN docs, Stackoverflow, GitHub, online courses, bootcamps and reference guides I was able to find the proper JavaScript methods and functions needed to complete the task and I programmed the game accordingly.

 ## What Did I Learn?